AI governance & ethics | Survey research on public and expert opinion of AI

 I completed my DPhil on the associations between colours and shapes at the University of Oxford in 2020.
 You can download and read my thesis here.
 It brings together historical and empirical research on colour-shape correspondences through the lenses of multisensory perception, emotions, individual differences, and aesthetics.

-I have worked at the business psychology consultancy YSC and, more recently, as a freelance external research associate for the Swiss business school IMD.
+Previously I have worked at the business psychology consultancy YSC and as a freelance external research associate for the Swiss business school IMD.
 I conducted the literature reviews for, co-designed workshops based on, and helped with the development of two books written by Nik Kinley and Schlomo Ben-Hur – Changing Employee Behavior and Leadership OS.